 Cons

-• Battery life is lower than Nikon Z9.
+- Battery life is shorter compared to the Nikon Z9.

 2. Sony A1 II